kayladonovan/project-lab01-group7-circleci/README.md

 - Test files relevant to the features of deliverable 1 and 2 can be found in the directory:
 	WalkinClinic > app > src > androidTest > java > com > example > walkinClinicv01

-	Tests of successfull and expected failed logins of Admin, Patients and Employees were implemented.
+	Test classes of successfull logins of Admin, Patients and Employees were implemented.
+Further, tests for expected failed logins were also created.
+	Note both JUnit tests and Espresso tests were used.

 ### RUNTIME SCREENSHOTS
 Please note: